Veil-Project/veil-project.github.io/en/drafts/2020-08-02-july-update.md

 author: strontium
 permalink: /news/2020-july-update/
 categories: news
-excerpt: 'Welcome to the first monthly Veil project update article.
-Here you’ll find an overview of some of the work that’s taken place during the preceding month. '
+excerpt: 'This article provides insight into Veil project developments for the month of July 2020.'
-description: 'Welcome to the first monthly Veil project update article.
-Here you’ll find an overview of some of the work that’s taken place during the preceding month. '
+description: 'This article provides insight into Veil project developments for the month of July 2020.'
 ---

 Welcome to the first monthly Veil project update article.
 Here you’ll find an overview of some of the work that’s taken place during the preceding month.